ekopylova/OTU-clustering/README.md

 -------

 The benchmarking and analysis comparison can be executed using the following scripts (in given order).
-The user must first edit all of file and directory paths in each script.
+The user must edit all of file and directory paths in each script to follow their own directory structure.

 1. Even and staggered community reads were simulated using:<br/>
 OTU-clustering/shell_scripts/simulate_reads.sh